Mayflower400: why the Puritans had to leave England

 Her problem was that the Church of England was a state Church, and England was a church state.
 The idea that almost all Protestants in England at this time had was that the Church was a whole Christian nation.
 That, I think, is key to understanding Elizabeth's attitude towards the Puritans, and it is where the separatists differed: they believed that the Church was a voluntary community.

 Elizabeth, like everybody else, thought that the Church should include the entire nation, every person in England, so that when the separatists left the Church of England and started their own churches, Elizabeth - like many others - would have seen this as almost the end of the world!

-They were feared much like Islamist fundamentalists or communists in later times, because by leaving the state Church, the separatists were tugging at a lose thread on the fabric of England and it looked like they were threatening to pull the whole thing apart.
+The separatists were feared much like Islamist fundamentalists or communists in later times, because by leaving the state Church, the separatists were tugging at a lose thread on the fabric of England and it looked like they were threatening to pull the whole thing apart.

 CT: Did the Queen feel threatened by the separatists or was it about control?